SantanderMetGroup/ATLAS/scripts/figures/maps/README.md

-# Code for reproducibility of the ATLAS-dataset for the Interactive Atlas
+# Code for reproducibility of the ATLAS Map figures of model projections

 Map figures of model projections are generated with `script4_map_figures.R` from the intermediate ATLAS dataset (used in the Interactive Atlas).
 Therefore it is available under the [**ATLAS-data folder**](https://github.com/SantanderMetGroup/ATLAS/tree/mai-devel/scripts/ATLAS-data) together with the scripts for the reproducibility of the ATLAS-dataset.